WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Arizona/AggregatedAmounts/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
-- Populate output dataframe with *WaDE Site* specific columns.
+- Populate output dataframe with *WaDE ReportingUnits* specific columns.
-- Assign state agency data info to the *WaDE Site* specific columns.
+- Assign state agency data info to the *WaDE ReportingUnits* specific columns.
 See *AZ_Aggregated Schema Mapping to WaDE_QA.xlsx* for specific details.
 Items of note are as follows...
     - *ReportingUnitName* = **AMA**.
     - *Geometry* = WKT created **Geometry**, see *0_AZAggregatedDataPreprocess.ipynb* for specifics.
 - Consolidate output dataframe into site specific information only by dropping duplicate entries, drop by WaDE specific *ReportingUnitName* field.
-- Assign site UUID identifier to each (unique) row.
+- Assign reportingunits UUID identifier to each (unique) row.
 - Perform error check on output dataframe.
 - Export output dataframe *sites.csv*.